ryanatkn/gro/src/docs/options.md

 	// We always omit `undefined` values from the initial options
 	// so callers can be assured type safety.
 	// TypeScript allows `undefined` to be passed for optional properties
+	// (TODO this can now be customized with `exactOptionalPropertyTypes`
+	// but we have it disabled for now)
 	// (https://github.com/Microsoft/TypeScript/issues/13195),
 	// allowing callers to pass `undefined` without TypeScript complaining and
 	// override properties whose types don't include `undefined`, causing errors!